M0R4D-Tiferras-self-learning-account/alx-low_level_programming/0x1C-makefiles/README.md

-# makefiles - This readme will be updated a 3chiri
+#  Makefiles - This readme will be updated a 3chiri